lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 	- column 12: 'T2', index number of nearest neighbor trace
 	- column 13: 'GeolCode', geol. unit at the center position of vectors D or D' (see also X,Y)

-3. output_orientation_filtered.txt: filtered output file generated at the end of C_FILTERING
+3. `output_orientation_filtered.txt`: filtered output file generated at the end of C_FILTERING
 	- selection of reliability assessed and filtered orientation outputs, same structure as output_orientation_unfiltered.txt

-4. output_thickness_filtered.txt: filtered output file generated at the end of C_FILTERING
+4. `output_thickness_filtered.txt`: filtered output file generated at the end of C_FILTERING
 	- selection of reliability assessed and filtered thickness outputs, same structure as output_thickness_unfiltered.txt

 FIGURES: